 Welcome!
 I’m Kathy Schwalbe, Ph.D., PMP, and mother of three!
 My passion is educating project leaders to make the world a better place.

-- Order An Introduction to Project Management, Sixth Edition (based on the 2017 PMBOK® Guide) from amazon.com and amazon.ca (as well as amazon for other countries) in paperback or Kindle format.
+- Order An Introduction to Project Management, Seventh Edition (based on the 2021 and 2017 PMBOK® Guides) from amazon.com and amazon.ca (as well as amazon for other countries) in paperback or Kindle format.

 - Order an ebook for as little as $38 from redshelf.com.
-You can now read the whole ebook offline.
-You can highlight text, create flashcards, have text read to you, etc. through Redshelf’s interface.
-Universities should contact redshelf about their inclusive access program.
+You can read the whole ebook offline, highlight text, create flashcards, have text read to you, etc.

 - 6eChapter 1 pdf for An Introduction to Project Management, Sixth Edition.

 - 2018pmtemplates (one compressed file with over 50 files in Word, Excel, etc.) and more_templates (zip file with modified templates created by Rhett Smith, Adjunct instructor at Appalachian State University, added May 30, 2019).
 Feel free to modify templates to meet your needs.

 - Free Microsoft Project Guides, videos, link to free 30-day trial, and other info.
 If your school already has Office 365, check if you also have Project or request that they add it.
 Check out other free tools with no time limit like Basecamp and Jira.

 - Sample syllabus for the sixth edition.
 Feel free to modify for your class.